iansheridan/towerrpg.com/index.md

   </p>
 </div>

-Tower RPG is a system based a D6.
+Tower RPG is a system based on the D6.
 It has a simplified combat system that allows for quick but deadly combat.

+[Rulebook/rulebook]: